mdiller/MangoByte/README.md

 ## Slash Command Migration

-Mangobyte is currently in the process of migrating over to slash commands.
+Mangobyte has recently finished migrating to slash commands.
 If you are having issues getting slash commands working properly in your server, try taking a look at [Slash Command Common Issues](docs/slash_command_common_issues.md).
-If you use mangobyte already and want to know why we're switching to slash commands or just want more information on it, run the command `/docs Slash Commands`.
+If you use mangobyte already and want to know why we've switched to slash commands or just want more information on it, run the command `/docs Slash Commands`.

-**Current Migration Progress:** <!-- SLASH_PROGRESS_PERCENT_START -->89%<!-- SLASH_PROGRESS_PERCENT_END -->

 ## Commands

 <!-- COMMANDS_START -->
-Mangobyte currently has 74 commands, separated into 6 categories
+Mangobyte currently has 71 commands, separated into 6 categories

 #### General
 Commands that don't really fit into the other categories

 ```
 /bot changelog       | Gets a rough changelog for mangobyte
 /bot donate          | Posts some links with info about how to donate to the developer
 /bot info            | Prints info about mangobyte
 /bot invite          | Shows the invite link
 /bot stats           | Displays some bot statistics
 /docs                | Shows some documentation about a specific part of the bot
 /echo                | Echos the given message
-?help                | Shows this message
+/help                | Gives some information about the bot command categories
 /misc ask            | A magic 8-ball style question answerer
 /misc cat            | Gets a picture of the developer's cat
 /misc choose         | Randomly chooses one of the given options
 /misc dog            | Gets a picture of one of the developer's dogs
 /misc insult         | Insults the given victim, or you if you dont target anyone
 /misc lasagna        | Posts an image of a baked italian dish
 /misc random         | Gets a random number between the minimum and maximum (inclusive)
 /misc scramble       | Scrambles the insides of words
 /misc showerthought  | Gets a top post from the r/ShowerThoughts subreddit
 /ping                | Pongs a number of times(within reason)
 /reddit              | Displays a formatted reddit post
 /userconfig          | Configures the bot's user-specific settings
 /wiki                | Looks up a thing on wikipedia
 ```

 #### Audio
 For playing audio in a voice channel

 ```
 /clipinfo            | Gets information and a file for the given clip
 /clips chatwheel     | Shows a list of chatwheel lines
 /clips dota          | Plays a dota response
 /clips local         | Lists the names of local audio clips.
 For more info on clips, see '/docs Clips'
 /play chatwheel      | Plays the given chat wheel sound.
 Try '/clips chatwheel' to get a list of clips.
 /play dota           | Plays a dota response.
 Try '/clips dota' for a similar command that returns a list
 /play local          | Plays a local audio clip.
 For more information on clips, see `/docs Clips`
 /play tts            | Converts the given message to speech and plays the tts clip
 /replay              | Replays the last played clip
 /say                 | Plays a sound clip based on the message given, drawing from multiple clip types
 /stop                | Stops the currently playing clip
 ```

 #### Dotabase
-For information about the game Dota 2 [Patch **7.31b**]
+For information about the game Dota 2 [Patch **7.31c**]

 ```
 /abilities           | Shows all of the abilities/spells for that hero
 /ability             | Gets information about a specific hero ability
 /aghanim             | Gets the aghs upgrade for the given hero or ability
 /courage             | Generates a challenge build with a random hero and items
 /emoticon add        | Adds a dota emoticon as an animated emoji to this server
 /emoticon show       | Gets the gif of a dota emoticon
 /fuseheroes          | Visually fuse together two heroes
 /hero                | Gets information about a specific hero
 /herostats           | Gets the stats for a hero at the specified level
 /herotable           | Displays a table of dota heroes sorted by a stat
 /item                | Gets information about a specific dota 2 item
 /lore                | Gets the lore of a hero, ability, or item
 /neutralitems        | Displays neutral item information
 /recipe              | Shows the recipes involving this item
 /talents             | Gets the talents of a specific hero
 ```

 #### DotaStats
 Commands for displaying information about Dota 2 players and matches

 ```
 /dotagif             | Creates a gif of a specific part of a dota match
 /firstmatch          | Gets info about the player's first dota game
 /lm                  | Gets info about the player's last dota game
 /match graph         | Creates a graph for a dota match
 /match info          | Creates a table with some basic stats and information about the dota match
 /match laning        | Creates gif of the laning stage with a caption
 /match skillbuild    | Gets the ability upgrades for a match
 /match story         | Tells the story of the match
 /matchids            | Gets a list of recent matchids that match the given filter
 /meta                | Prints the top meta heroes from https://opendota.com/heroes
 /parse               | Request for OpenDota to parse a recent match
 /playerstats         | Gets stats about the player's dota matches
 /profile             | Displays information about the player's dota profile
 /recent              | Gets a list of your recent dota matches
 /rolesgraph          | Gets a graph displaying the dota player's hero roles
 /twenty              | Gets stats from the player's last 20 parsed games
 /whoishere           | Shows the linked steam accounts of anyone who is in voice chat with mango
 ```

 #### Pokemon
 Pokemon related commands

 ```
 /pokecry             | Plays the pokemon's sound effect
 /pokemon             | Looks up information about the given pokemon
 ```

 #### Admin
 Commands to help manage mangobyte on your server/guild

 ```
-?botban              | Bans the user from using commands
-?botunban            | Unbans the user, allowing them to use commands
+/botunban            | Unbans the user, allowing them to use commands.
+Note this will soon be deprecated.
 /config              | Configures the bot's settings for this server/guild
-?disablecommand      | Disabled the specified command or command category
-?enablecommand       | Re-enables the specified command or command category
+/enablecommand       | Re-enables the specified command or command category.
+Note this will soon be deprecated.
-?resummon            | Re-summons the bot to the voice channel
-?summon              | Summons the bot to the voice channel
+/summon              | Summons the bot to the voice channel
-?unsummon            | Removes the bot from the voice channel
+/unsummon            | Removes the bot from the voice channel
 ```

 <!-- COMMANDS_END -->